 Although the dog is highly trained to focus on finding bed bugs, certain things may cause a distraction to the dog when they are doing their job.
 Crying infants/children, loud noises such as loud televisions or radios and even abnormally loud washing machines could cause the dog to be distracted.
 Please keep this in mind for when we arrive.

 Because the detection dog uses its nose to detect the scent of bed bugs, anything that disturbs the scent can make it more difficult for the dog to do its job.
 Please turn off your central air conditioner or heating system when we arrive in addition to any floor model fans so as not to cause undue air currents that may hamper the dog’s ability to zero-in on the scent.

 We can usually fit you in the very next day depending on your location.
 Sometimes a same day appointment is available as well.

 Yes.
 It is common for a home owner to have a follow-up bed bug inspection after they have been serviced by an exterminator to verify that the treatment worked.
 The same fee as was applicable to your initial inspection is charged for a follow-up.

 No. Our bed bug detection dogs are not pets, they are highly trained working dogs and when we are in your home they are working professionals.
-Our bed bug dogs are greatly loved by their handler and they are taken care of better than that of most people frankly but when they are working they must stay focused and on-task.
+Our bed bug dogs are greatly loved by their handler and, frankly, are taken care of better than most people but when they are working they must stay focused and on-task.
 It is for this reason that we ask you not to pet the dog when we are in your home.

 Depending on the size of your home and how many items there are in it an inspection can take anywhere from twenty minutes to over an hour.

-Your inspection team will conduct a thorough inspection of your entire home including all rooms including the basement and furniture in them.
-In addition, we will inspect laundry hampers and washers and dryers, closets and personal items such as purses.
+Your inspection team will conduct a thorough inspection of your entire home including the basement and furniture in them.
+In addition, we will inspect laundry hampers, washers and dryers, closets and personal items such as purses.